Intelligent Metasurface-Enabled Integrated Sensing and Communication: Unified Framework and Key Technologies: Unified Framework for IM-enabled ISAC

-{\bf Reconfigurable Holographic Surface}: RHS is an IM-enabled transceiver that incorporates the philosophies from leaky-wave and holographic antennas \cite{RHS_1}.
-As illustrated in Fig.~\ref{fig:1}d, RHS mainly comprises a parallel-plate waveguide equipped with sub-wavelength amplitude-controlled meta-elements.
-Similar to DMA, RF signals are fed into the parallel-plate waveguide and propagate sequentially past each radiation element.
-Therein the guided surface waves progressively convert into leaky waves, radiating into the wireless channel.
-Unlike Holographic MIMO (HMIMO), which typically involves (quasi-)continuous apertures (e.g., as in \cite{FPWE}) and is further detailed in Section~\ref{sec:channel}, the ``holographic'' aspect of RHS is rooted in optical holographic principles for wavefront reconstruction.
+{\bf Reconfigurable Holographic Surface}: RHS is an IM-enabled transceiver that incorporates the philosophies from leaky-wave and holographic antennas \cite{RHS_1}. {Structurally, an RHS shares similarities with a DMA: as illustrated in Fig.~\ref{fig:1}d, it comprises a parallel-plate waveguide where RF signals are fed and propagate sequentially past each radiation element.
+The key distinction lies in the function of the sub-wavelength meta-elements: instead of resonance tuning as in DMA, RHS primarily controls the local leakage rate (i.e., radiated amplitude) along the waveguide.} Unlike Holographic MIMO (HMIMO), which typically involves (quasi-)continuous apertures (e.g., as in \cite{FPWE}) and is further detailed in Section~\ref{sec:channel}, the ``holographic'' aspect of RHS is rooted in optical holographic principles for wavefront reconstruction.
 In this holographic paradigm, the guided wave traveling along the waveguide serves as the reference wave, while the desired beam pattern or EM field distribution acts as the object wave.
 The configurable amplitude profile of the RHS elements then functions as a holographic pattern, which records the interference produced by the coherent superposition between these two waves.
 When illuminated by the reference wave, this holographic pattern reconstructs the corresponding object wave, thereby achieving the required precoding/combining functionality.
 Therefore, by modulating the voltage applied to each element to meticulously regulate its radiation amplitude, RHS can dynamically reconfigure its holographic pattern.
 This allows it to generate required object waves (beams) for both communication and sensing.
 Compared to traditional array-based architecture, RHS can provide lower power consumption and hardware cost by eliminating the need for phase-shifting circuit \cite{RHS_1}.

 A summary comparison of the aforementioned IM-enabled ISAC transceiver designs is presented in Table~\ref{tab:compare}.
 These distinct physical configurations lead to unique wave manipulation mechanisms and signal processing principles.
 Despite their technological diversity, a systematic analytical framework is necessary to provide a unified perspective on how these distinct designs function in ISAC scenarios, establishing common theoretical foundations applicable to both existing architectures and potential future variants.